 Qualifications For Commercial Building Inspectors

 A qualified inspector is skilled in building inspections and can therefore deliver reliable and professional service.
 To qualify as a building inspector, one must have at least three years of experience in the building industry.

 Common Types Of Commercial Property Inspections

 There are several types of commercial building inspections applicable to both new and old structures.
 To know which one is right for you, consult an expert building inspector who will explain all your options, so you decide the ideal inspection for your project.

-- General Use Inspection: Performed on older properties that are not used much.
+- Pre purchase Inspection: Performed on older properties that are not used much.
 Such buildings have been idle for a while and may need some maintenance work.

 - New Construction Inspection: Conducted on newly built buildings and covers the entire structure.
 The inspection also includes an evaluation of the materials or equipment brought onsite during construction.